We are very excited to announce the Software Carpentry Workshop organised through the HEP Software Foundation and IRIS-HEP

 This is a virtual event and no payment or travel is required for attending.
 Participants are required to have their own laptop for the workshop.

-Please contact the organizers (email us) in case of any questions.
+Please contact the organisers (email us) in case of any questions.

-To participate in the workshop, you will need access to the software described below "prerequisites".
+To participate in a Software Carpentry workshop, you will need access to the software described below.
 In addition, you will need an up-to-date web browser.

 Bash is a commonly-used shell that gives you the power to do simple tasks more quickly.